jc-aguilera/carlosom/docs/scenarios/the-hive.md

     - Unlock the emergency exit in B2F.
 You will need to destroy the leech man, who is in possession of this key.
     - Find the padlock key and use it on the B2F boat.
     - Defeat the giant leech and escape through the sewers.
+flavorText: A hospital transformed into some kind of hive full of squirming "things."
+We pushed on and pushed the repulsive image from our minds.
 ---
 # The Hive